 - Management of Assets — Manage all your assets or just a portion.

-- End-Goal — Retirement only, or other goals (i.e college education).
+- End Goal — Retirement-only or other goals (e.g., college education).

-Out of all the services, Personal Capital is the most expensive, but also has the most human interaction with its clients.
-Personal Capital could be said that it’s much more of a traditional financial advisor, but uses technology to assist.
-Personal Capital’s fees also include trading fees, and mostly recommend individual stocks to minimize expenses and taxes as well.
-So their true cost might be more in-line with the other firms mentioned.
+Out of all the services, Personal Capital is the most expensive but also has the most human interaction with its clients.
+It could be said Personal Capital is much more of a traditional financial advisor that uses technology to assist.
+Personal Capital’s fees also include trading fees, and it recommends mostly individual stocks to minimize expenses and taxes as well.
+So its true cost might be more in line with the other firms mentioned.

 Cost is an important consideration in picking your robo-advisor.
-Be aware the robo-advisor fees are only for their service — it does not include the ETF fees they purchase on your behalf.
-If you are curious, I’ve researched into the popular robo-advisors and break down the true annual costs of each robo-advisor.
+Be aware the robo-advisor fees are only for their services — they don’t include the fees on the ETFs they purchase on your behalf.
+If you’re curious, I’ve researched the popular robo-advisors and broken down the true annual costs of each.

-Like how Vanguard revolutionized investing with indexed based low-cost funds, robo-advisors are doing the same with asset allocation for the masses.
+Like how Vanguard revolutionized investing in indexed-based low-cost funds, robo advisors are doing the same with asset allocation for the masses.